How Do You Apply Joist Tape?

 The best benefit of deck joist tape is the overall health and durability of your deck.
 It can save you on future maintenance and replacement costs.
 Joist tape extends the life of your deck and improves your deck’s structural integrity.

-Along with protecting your wood, it can keep your metal hangers from corroding.
-Because copper is used in the process of treating wood, the dangers of corrosion in metal fasteners are even greater.
+Along with protecting your timber, it can keep your metal hangers from corroding.
+Because copper is used in the process of treating timber, the dangers of corrosion in metal fasteners are even greater.

 When to Use Joist Tape